For Faust, new year brings fresh challenges

 FAUST: There is a lot going on at Harvard, including, of course, the continuation of The Harvard Campaign.
 We still have important parts of the campaign that we want to address and goals we want to fulfill.
 Some of those are individual School goals, while others are thematic areas that we want to make sure we attend to.
 Financial aid is one of those, as is House renewal in the Faculty of Arts and Sciences.

 I’m very hopeful that we’ll be able to raise significant dollars for science funding in the next year and three-quarters that are in place before the end of the campaign.
-There’s the Paulson School of Engineering and Applied Sciences building in Allston, which we need to raise money to support, and that’s a very important part of what we want to do.
+There’s the Harvard Paulson School of Engineering and Applied Sciences building in Allston, which we need to raise money to support, and that’s a very important part of what we want to do.
 I have some goals in the arts, including raising money to endow the new Theater, Dance & Media concentration.
 So there are a variety of specific projects that we hope to fund and that will be an important part of this year.

 “I’m very focused on the issues that students have raised in recent years so eloquently about inclusion and belonging.”

 I spoke a moment ago about Allston.
-That is another priority for the year ahead — making progress on the Science and Engineering Complex and continuing to enhance the intersections and relationships between Harvard Business School [HBS] and the Paulson School.
+That is another priority for the year ahead — making progress on the Science and Engineering Complex and continuing to enhance the intersections and relationships between Harvard Business School [HBS] and the Harvard Paulson School.
 They had a wonderful joint faculty symposium that helped to demonstrate the research uniting the intellectual strengths of both Schools, so I think we’re going to see more of that in the years to come.

 The kinds of partnerships that we hope to be able to fashion with organizations outside of Harvard that will locate themselves in the enterprise research zone will also spark our imaginations and give us different perspectives on the intellectual work we do and translate those efforts into a world that will give them a place in business and in communities and in everyday life.
 I also hope to have a vibrant presence of the arts there, which I think will intersect nicely with the plans we’ve envisioned.
 So, that all excites me.